YasheshSavani/sense/templates/badminton_shot_recognition.md

 ## Badminton Shot Recognition

 Everyone has played badminton at least once in their lifetime.
-To play, we need to learn different shots and for that we take help from coaches, tournament videos, books and last we do practice everyday.
+To play, we need to learn different shots and for that we take help from coaches, tournament videos, books and last we do practice every day.

 But, after lots of practice, if you want to know that how perfect are your shots or what shot that international player played in the video, how will you do that?